 Since its invention in the 1920s, cellular concrete has been helping foundation repair specialists solve a wide range of structural problems in both commercial and residential applications.
 Some of the residential uses of cellular concrete include the following:

 - Fill material around foundations.
 When a foundation is excavated for waterproofing or structural repairs, cellular concrete is sometimes used as the backfill material rather than native soil.
 Because of its light weight and permeability, cellular concrete can provide improved drainage while imposing less weight against foundation walls.
 In situations where expansive clay soil has the potential to damage foundation walls, it’s desirable to use cellular concrete instead of clay-rich soil around the foundation.

 - Filling voids.
 Cellular concrete is often the preferred material for filling voids beneath slabs and footings when these elements have to be raised by means of helical or push piers.
 The resulting voids are odd-shaped and difficult to access.
 Pumping cellular concrete into the void is a way to fill the space quickly and effectively.

 - Slab repairs.
 Cellular concrete’s excellent flow characteristics make it useful as a skim-coating treatment over a deteriorated concrete slab floor.
 In this application, the concrete is typically pumped over the old floor.
 Workers use screeds to distribute and level the material.
 This treatment results in a new floor surface that’s flat, level and long wearing.

 - Underwater placement.
 Cellular concrete can be useful to homeowners who live on the water and have docks, jetties or seawalls that are being attacked by marine borers, shipworms or other pests.
-In these situations, cellular concrete can be used to encapsulate timber piles or retaining walls, creating a barrier to damaging organisms.
+In these situations, cellular concrete can be used to encapsulate timber piles, creating a barrier to damaging organisms.